Reviewing Arc Flash Labels and the NFPA 70e Standard

 While it is good to know about the specific times when a safety label is necessary, most facilities will want to add these types of labels to any machine where this type of risk is present, even if the severity of the situation is minimal.

 Why Do You Have to Use Arc Flash Labels?

 While the labels won’t be able to physically stop anyone from getting injured when they are working in the area, they will help draw their attention to the risk.
 There are already standards in place that say that only trained individuals who are well aware of the risks of arch flashes should enter these machines anyway.

 The label is going to simply serve as a reminder that this particular machine is still energized, and they should be aware of the risk.
 This will also prompt them to determine if there is another way to perform the tasks that they need to do.
 For example, rather than going into the machine while it is energized, they may be able to turn off the machine for this particular task.

 Whenever possible, the individual working on the machine should eliminate the risks that are present.
 Only in those situations where the machine must be energized in order to perform the work should they continue with their work.
 The label will essentially serve as a last reminder to go through any other options before continuing.

 If you are going to update the labeling on your machinery, you will want to make sure you are using high quality labels that will meet the requirements of the NFPA 70e standards.
-For many facilities, this means using their LabelTac industrial printer (which you can find here) to quickly create the exact labels that will meet the requirements for this type of thing.
+For many facilities, this means using their LabelTac industrial printer to quickly create the exact labels that will meet the requirements for this type of thing.